-George Lengel grew up in Roebling, New Jersey during the 1940s.
+George Lengel grew up in Roebling, New Jersey, during the 1940s.
 Back then, it was a company town owned by the John A. Roebling’s Sons Company.
-Nearly every member of George’s family, including his mother and grandmother, worked in the steel and wire mills there.
+Nearly every member of George’s family, including his mother and grandmother, worked in the steel and wire mills.

-The Lengel family helped produce wire rope that supported scores of suspension bridges–including the Golden Gate–and the original elevators in the Eiffel Tower and Empire State Building.
+The Lengel family helped produce wire rope that supported scores of suspension bridges including the Golden Gate Bridge and the original elevators in the Eiffel Tower and the Empire State Building.

 George went on to become a history teacher; he taught in New Jersey public schools for 31 years before retiring.